redis-stack/redis-stack-docs/docs/ui/insight/tools.md

 ## CLI

 The CLI is accessible at any time within the application.
-It:
+It includes:

-* Employs type-ahead help to deliver intuitive assistance.
+* Type-ahead help.
-* Includes a command helper that lets you filter and search for Redis commands.
+* A command helper that lets you filter and search.

-Try executing Redis commands as shown here:
+Try executing Redis commands as shown here.

 <img src="../images/CLI.png">